TubaAdrienn/SZFM_2020_2_Softies/documentation/daily-standup.md

 ### 2020.11.26. - 4.4
 * Anna
+1. Decided on testing methods.
+2. Start writing test methods.
+3. No time, no problems.

 * Csabi
+1. Started write JUnit tests in Mastermind.
+2. Continue write JUint tests in Mastermind.
+3. No problem.

 * Matyi
+1. Writing JUnit tests in 2048
+2. Fixing highscore
+3. No problems

 * Adrienn
+1. Created icons
+2. Nothing planned.
+3. No problem.

 ### 2020.11.27. - 4.5
 * Anna
+1. Started writing test methods.
+2. Continue testing.
+3. No problems.

 * Csabi
+1. Continued writing JUnit tests in Mastermind.
+2. Make more test, yay!
+3. No problem at all.

 * Matyi
+1. Fixing Highscore
+2. Searching for bugs
+3. No problem

 * Adrienn
+1. Nothing planned.
+2. Write JUnit tests.
+3. No problem.